Summited Katahdin: How To Manage Finding Your Way Home

 A key for most is that the hostel is less expensive than a hotel.
 But it also makes for a simple and familiar place to rest up and sleep after your incredible day when you are worn out physically and emotionally.

-The AT lodge hostel also has a shuttle that can take you to Medway, and from Medway, you can catch rides in many ways out to Bangor or Portland, both with airports to help you start to travel.
+The AT Lodge Hostel also has a shuttle that can take you to Medway, and from Medway, you can catch rides in many ways out to Bangor or Portland, both with airports to help you start to travel.

 If You Plan to Skip the Hostel

 If you are in a hurry and want to get moving, you can look to hitch out to Millinocket or catch a shuttle if they are running.
-Then from Millinocket, you can easily use a shuttle, Taxi, Uber, Lyft, or a similar ride to Medway.
+Then, from Millinocket, you can easily use a shuttle, Taxi, Uber, Lyft, or a similar ride to Medway.

 Once to Medway, you can easily use many transportation options to get where you need to be.